 Orkney vole

-Orkney voles are a subspecies of the common vole, and have developed over thousands of years on the Orkney Islands in Scotland.
-They look very similar to the field vole but are larger and have shorter, paler brown fur.
+Orkney voles are a subspecies of the common vole, Microtus arvalis, found in continental Europe but not on the British mainland.
+They look similar to field voles but are larger and have shorter, paler brown fur.
 Their ears are almost bald inside but furry at the top.
 Orkney voles are active both day and night, but especially at dusk and dawn.
 They run quickly and often stand up on their hind legs to scan their surroundings.
 They burrow shallow tunnel systems and small chambers in which to nest and store food.
 They return to their nests about every three hours to rest.
 They are good swimmers.

 Orkney voles are an important food source for the birds of prey on the islands.